ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 | Any | Display **Update Rate (fps)** lower than the display **Source Rate (fps)** | TBD.
 Source is supposed to be based on how many metadata 'chunks' are being pulled from the FIFO.
 If you can't keep up pushing to display at same rate you're pulling in source data, Display will be lower (skipping images). | Use Skip Line/Pixels to reduce size and remove need to resample on host.
 Saves bandwidth and CPU resources.
 Or use Skip Frames to reduce frames sent if can't be displayed anyway (e.g. HW limitations) |
 | Any | Bitfile build failure occurs | Limited resources available in FPGA | | General guidelines on easy pieces to remove/tweak in GSE FPGA VIs |

-TODO: Look in csi2serdesconfig source for list of unique error codes
-TODO: Consider adding a 'general debugging strategy' that explains how we bubble up FPGA detected errors to the host and how a user can drill down to find the relevant FPGA source.

 ## Troubleshooting Guides

 ### How to debug incomplete I2C transaction errors (-304321)